-Learning Outcomes

-By the end of the Live Workshop-Module 2 you will be able to:

-- Discuss the drivers of emergencies and current approaches - Analyse the links between people's livelihoods and their livestock in an emergency, - Critique the implications of these links for project interventions, - Create a broad set of principles for how actors can most effectively respond in an emergency, - Explain how the LEGS Approach enables stakeholders to effectively address emergencies.
+Topics Learning Outcomes 1.
+Overview of workshop By the end of the Live Workshop-Module 2 you will be able to: Great Debate An effective response Discuss the drivers of emergencies and current approaches in emergencies Analyse the links between people's livelihoods and their livestock in an emergency, 4.
+Questions + recap Critique the implications of these links for project interventions, Create a broad set of principles for how actors can most effectively respond in an emergency, Explain how the LEGS Approach enables stakeholders to effectively address emergencies.